Self-Awareness

 • Avoid shifting focus onto the feeling to get through it faster.

-• We sometimes hold onto feelings because they feel necessary to give us context.
+• We sometimes hold on to feelings closely because we believe they’re necessary to give us context.

 • Don’t act on any feelings.